clueboard/clueboard.co/_posts/2024-12-28-homelab-requirements.md

 * Fast(ish) local storage for clustered FS

 It looks like I want something that either has 4 NVMe slots, or 1-2 NVMe and 2 SATA.
 That will give me 1-2 drives for the system drive and 2 drives for the clustered FS.

-## Discussions

-If you have any thoughts about this, check out the [GitHib Discussions](https://github.com/orgs/clueboard/discussions) I setup.
-I'd be thrilled to hear from you.